Environmental issues with coral reefs: Marine pollution

 Reefs in close proximity to human populations are subject to poor water quality from land- and marine-based sources.
 In 2006 studies suggested that approximately 80 percent of ocean pollution originates from activities on land.
 Pollution arrives from land via runoff, the wind and "injection" (deliberate introduction, e.g., drainpipes).

 Runoff brings with it sediment from erosion and land-clearing, nutrients and pesticides from agriculture, wastewater, industrial effluent and miscellaneous material such as petroleum residue and trash that storms wash away.
 Some pollutants consume oxygen and lead to eutrophication, killing coral and other reef inhabitants.

 An increasing fraction of the global population lives in coastal areas.
 Without appropriate precautions, development (e.g., buildings and paved roads) increases the fraction of rainfall and other water sources that enter the ocean as runoff by decreasing the land's ability to absorb it.

 Pollution can introduce pathogens.
 For example, Aspergillus sydowii has been associated with a disease in sea fans, and Serratia marcescens, has been linked to the coral disease white pox.

-Reefs in close proximity to human populations can be faced with local stresses, including poor water quality from land-based sources of pollution.
+Reefs near human populations can be faced with local stresses, including poor water quality from land-based sources of pollution.
 Copper, a common industrial pollutant has been shown to interfere with the life history and development of coral polyps.

 In addition to runoff, wind blows material into the ocean.
 This material may be local or from other regions.
 For example, dust from the Sahara moves to the Caribbean and Florida.
 Dust also blows from the Gobi and Taklamakan deserts across Korea, Japan, and the Northern Pacific to the Hawaiian Islands.
 Since 1970, dust deposits have grown due to drought periods in Africa.
 Dust transport to the Caribbean and Florida varies from year to year with greater flux during positive phases of the North Atlantic Oscillation.
 The USGS links dust events to reduced health of coral reefs across the Caribbean and Florida, primarily since the 1970s.
 Dust from the 1883 eruption of Krakatoa in Indonesia appeared in the annular bands of the reef-building coral Montastraea annularis from the Florida Reeftract.

 Sediment smothers corals and interferes with their ability to feed and reproduce.
 Pesticides can interfere with coral reproduction and growth.
 There are studies that present evidence that chemicals in sunscreens contribute to coral bleaching by lowering the resistance of zooxanthellae to viruses, though these studies showed significant flaws in methodology and did not attempt to replicate the complex environment found in coral reefs.